How to Clean White Sneakers

 Introduction

 Nothing beats the crisp, clean look of a brand-new pair of white shoes.
-But dirt and stains can quickly dull their shine.
+But dirt and stains can quickly dull their shine, leaving your bright sneakers looking tired and scuffed.
 The good news?
-With a few simple steps, you can bring back that fresh out-of-the-box glow.
-On this page, we’ll walk you through two easy methods to clean your white shoes—pick the one that works best for you.
+With a few simple steps, you can restore your white canvas sneakers and bring back that fresh-out-of-the-box glow.
+(Note: Leather and suede shoes require specialized cleaning methods—visit our dedicated guides for those materials.)
+On this page, we’ll walk you through two easy ways to clean your white canvas shoes—pick the one that works best for you and keep your footwear looking pristine.

 Washing Your White Sneakers With ToothPaste

 Many blogs suggest using a bleach and water mixture to clean white shoes, and while it gets the job done, let’s be honest—the strong smell is far from pleasant.
-Luckily, there’s a simpler, fresher alternative: toothpaste and a Magic Eraser.
+Luckily, there’s a simpler, fresher alternative for keeping your white sneakers looking bright: toothpaste.
 Yes, the same toothpaste you use every day can work wonders on your kicks!
-It’s an easy, odor-free solution that’s probably already sitting in your bathroom.
+This easy, odor-free cleaning hack is perfect for refreshing white canvas shoes without harsh chemicals—and chances are, you already have both supplies at home.

 Step by Step Guide

-- When cleaning any pair of sneakers—white or otherwise—always start by removing the laces.
-This simple step ensures you can thoroughly clean every part of the shoe
+- When cleaning any pair of white sneakers—or colored shoes—always start by removing the laces.
+This simple step lets you deep clean every part of your shoes thoroughly.

 - If your sneakers have removable insoles, take those out too!
 Insoles tend to trap the most odor and grime, so cleaning them separately ensures a deeper, more thorough clean.